Apply For Services

 Williamsburg

-If you are an applicant who lives outside of the LASEV service area but does live within the Commonwealth of Virginia, and your legal matter is within our service area, you may apply for services directly as outlined below.
+If you live in Virginia but outside of our immediate service area and your legal matter is within our service area, you can apply for services directly.
 If you live outside of Virginia, please visit the I Need Legal Help website to find your local legal aid.
-They can assist you in applying for services and, if necessary, provide a referral to our office.
+They will need to complete a referral for you.

-Before applying, please note that LASEV is unable to assist with criminal matters, personal injury, medical malpractice, delinquent tax matters and matters related to slander and/or defamation, or traffic matters.
+Before applying, please note that LASEV is unable to assist with criminal matters, personal injury, medical malpractice, delinquent tax matters, matters related to slander and/or defamation, or traffic matters.
 We assist in civil legal matters only.
 Legal Aid does not provide financial assistance for the payment of rent.

 Are you ready to apply?